sebastiansauer/repro_writing/talk_repro_writing_DGPs-2016/Repro_Writing_Abstract_Talk_DGPs.md

 Scientific publications should both announce a result and convince readers that the result is correct [@Mesirov2010].
-Reproducibility refers to methods which help the reader to convince themselves by own means that a given result is plausible, at least.
+Reproducibility refers to methods which help the reader to convince themselves by own means that a given result is correct, or plausible	 at least.
 Thus, reproducibility, as opposed to replicability, is particularly important because successfully replicating a study is not neccessarily possible even if the study was well conducted [@Peng2015].
 In any case, a reanalysis of the